Jose Miranda Player Props: Twins vs. Marlins

 Marlins Pitching Rankings (2022)

-- The Marlins' 3.86 team ERA ranked 13th among all league pitching staffs.
+- The Marlins had the 13th-ranked team ERA among all league pitching staffs (3.86).

-- Marlins pitchers combined to surrender 173 total home runs at a clip of 1.1 per game (17th in baseball).
+- The Marlins gave up 173 total home runs last season (1.1 per game) to rank 17th in baseball.

-- Alcantara (0-0) gets the start for the Marlins, his second of the season.
+- Luzardo (1-0) pitches for the Marlins to make his second start this season.

-- His most recent appearance came on Thursday against the New York Mets, when the right-hander went 5 2/3 innings, surrendering three earned runs while allowing three hits.
+- The left-hander last appeared on Friday against the New York Mets, when he tossed 5 2/3 scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.